-Total payment for your child's participation in this research will be \$500 per year, paid to your child at 3 times during the study.
+Total payment for your child's participation in this research will be \$500 per year, paid to your child at 5 times during the study.
 Your child is required to provide a valid social security number in order to receive his/her first payment.
 Payments will be scheduled as follows:

 - 1. After your child has been enrolled in the study, (the vehicle has been prepared for our study and he/she has completed the enrollment process, including the online questionnaires), he/she will receive \$100 via direct deposit or check.
 This initial payment covers months one through four of your child's participation in the study. - 2.
 A second payment of \$100 via direct deposit or check will be received after the 6th month of participation.
 This payment covers months five through eight of your child's participation in the study. - 3.
-During the 12th month, after your child returns to the IU Motor Pool to have the system removed from the vehicle and complete a few final questionnaires, your child will receive a final payment of \$300 via direct deposit or check.
-This payment covers months nine through twelve of his/her participation in the study (\$100), plus a \$200 bonus for completing the planned 12 months of participation.
-The overall payment for those who complete all requirements will thus be \$500.
+A payment of \$300 after the 12th month of participation via direct deposit or check.
+This covers months 9 through 12 of your child's participation in the study (\$100), plus a \$200 bonus for completing the planned first 12 months of participation. - 4.
+A payment of \$100 after the 18th month of participation via direct deposit or check.
+This covers months 13 through 16 of your child's participation in the study. - 5.
+During the 24th month, after your child returns to the IU Motor Pool to have the system removed from the vehicle and complete a few final questionnaires, your child will receive a final payment of \$400 via direct deposit or check.
+This payment covers months 17 through 24 of your child's participation in the study \$200, plus a \$200 bonus for completing the full planned 24 months of participation.
+The overall maximum payment for those who complete all requirements will thus be \$1000.

 If your child discontinues his/her participation early, by his/her own choice, because the vehicle owner decides to withdraw their vehicle, or because he/she is asked to leave by someone on the study team, your child will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
-Your child will not receive the \$200 bonus unless he/she has completed the planned 12 months of participation.
+Your child will not receive the final \$200 bonus unless he/she has completed the full planned 24 months of participation.